Google launched Google Analytics 4 (GA4) 14 October 2020, the next evolution of Google Analytics.

 Since Apple changed the game with its tracking consent tool, Google Chrome has finally said that it will launch cookie consent around July 2023.
 Meaning, if Apple’s change is anything to go by, you can expect that a lot of this information will be limited.
 To get around this Google is using other tools such as its products to inform analytics about user behaviour.

 2. Changes to goals and eCommerce tracking

 Goals are no more in GA4

 Goals have been replaced with combining the events feature, and then you have conversions separate to this for your eCommerce like tracking or actions you decide to be marked as a conversion manually from the events dashboard.

 Events – which are user interactions that include page views, clicks, or interactions – no longer require customised code all the time for on-site tracking.

 What used to be known as Dimensions are now known as Parameters.
-These are essentially the small details that provide content to a website user action or event, like page titles or specific funnels.
+These are essentially the small details that provide content to a website user action or event.

 eCommerce reporting is also now known as Monetisation, and features new tags for corresponding actions that are still pretty common sense.
 For example, what was “promoView” is now “view_promotion”.